 Providing entrance to six of New York's biggest attractions, the CityPASS is a great way for the first-time visitor to The Big Apple to save money on entrance fees and skip many of the main-entrance ticket queues, giving you more time to enjoy!

 Private New York Style Pizza Making Class in Brooklyn

 Make your perfect pizza, New York style with instruction by a master pizza baker at Brooklyn's top pizzeria.

 Complement your stay at The Mark with a three-hour sail along the Hudson river, on board The Mark's own luxury sail boat.
 Tuck into appetisers created by chef Jean-Georges Vongerichten, accompanied by a glass of champagne.

-Christmas Shopping in New York and Miami
+Ultimate New York and Miami

 New York and Miami

 from £3400 pp inc flights & transfers for 7 nights